 The month of April welcomes one of the oldest known meteor showers in history, with sightings going back almost 2,700 years.
 Comet Thatcher, which has a 415-year orbit, won’t return to our solar system until the year 2276.
 But the remnants the comet leaves behind during each visit cause fireworks in the sky when the Earth passes through a patch of its tail each year.
 The meteors seem to be coming from the constellation Lyra, leading to their name—the April Lyrids.
 Photo: NASA/JPL

 This perky little flower is nicknamed “harbinger of spring” because it is one of the earliest blooming flowers in our region, even punching through the snow in February.
 But if you see one, don’t pick it!
-Even though it is a member of the common carrot family, it is on the threatened species list in Pennsylvania and the endangered list in New York.
-What species is it?
+Even though it is a member of the common carrot family, it is on the threatened species list in Pennsylvania and the endangered species list in New York.
+Another nickname is Pepper & Salt, referring to the contrast between the white petals and black anthers.
 Photo: Chris Packard

 Black-capped (Poecile atricapillus, left) and Carolina (Poecile carolinensis, right) Chickadees